19cah/js/javascript/Variables/README.md

 Let's dive in and see a variable in the wild.
 Here is how you declare a variable:

 [See Example1.js](/example1.js)
-var myName = 'Arya';
-console.log(myName);
-// Output: Arya
-You can almost read it aloud: "Variable myName is equal to Arya."

 Let's dissect that statement and look at its parts:

 var, short for variable, is the JavaScript keyword that will create a new variable for us.